JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 ```

-If you wish to download the train gt data (and example tracker and supplied detections) without using the terminal commands above, you can download them from this link:
+If you wish to download the train groundtruth data (and example tracker and supplied detections) without using the terminal commands above, you can download them from this link:

 [Train Data (GT, supplied dets, tracker example) (750mb)](https://omnomnom.vision.rwth-aachen.de/data/RobMOTS/train_data.zip)